MolSSI-Education/oop_and_design_patterns/_episodes/07-Composite.md

 frequently).
 To reproduce the correct statistics, it is necessary to design and use algorithms that more efficiently sample configurations of the ensemble of interest.
-Cluster moves are one tool to give more rapid sampling of aggregate configurations.
+Cluster moves are one tool to accelerate sampling of aggregate configurations.

 In a typical cluster move, you might find two kinds of objects: particles and clusters.
 Particles are elements that tend to aggregate